 What Is Private Equity?
-A Brief Guide
+A Brief Guide for Investors

 Private equity funds often take a controlling stake in the companies in which they invest.
 As a result, they often play an active managerial role in how the target business operates.